-- The capital conservation buffer (+2.5%) is set in order to provide the entity with enough ordinary capital to absorb losses in an economic environment of stress.
-In case of non-compliance, limits on profit distribution or payment of variable remuneration of its executives are imposed. - A countercyclical capital buffer (0%-2.5%) is a capital requirement in cases of excessive credit growth to avoid the formation of economic bubbles.
+The capital conservation buffer (+2.5%) is set in order to provide the entity with enough ordinary capital to absorb losses in an economic environment of stress.
+In case of non-compliance, limits on profit distribution or payment of variable remuneration of its executives are imposed.

+A countercyclical capital buffer (0%-2.5%) is a capital requirement in cases of excessive credit growth to avoid the formation of economic bubbles.
 The buffer will only be constituted in moments in which credit is growing excessively.
 During periods of normal credit growth, this buffer will be zero.
 When it is necessary, it will be additional to capital conservation buffer.

-According to Law 10/2014, its Eighth Transitional Provision sets that the requirement of capital conservation buffer shall not apply until 1 January 2016.
-From this date until 31 December 2018, the buffer will be built in terms of ordinary capital of level 1 on total weighted exposures by risk, in accordance with the following schedule:
+According to Law 10/2014, its Eighth Transitional Provision set that the requirement of capital conservation buffer shall not apply until 1 January 2016.
+From this date until 31 December 2018, the buffer has been built in terms of common equity tier 1 over total weighted assets, in accordance with the following schedule: